lecina/kaggle-restaurant-revenue/README.md

 |coefficient| < 0.25, in order to avoid overfitting.

-Finally, we combined three different linear regressions, obtained with CV with n=3,4, and 5, and three gradien boosted regressions, obtained in the same way.
+Finally, we combined three different linear regressions, obtained with CV with n=3,4, and 5, and three gradient boosted regressions, obtained in the same way.
-The combination was naive (average), but fancier strategies could be tried.
+The combination was naive (average), but fancier strategies could have been tried.